Maalka/building_life_cycle/README.md

 For information on how to use the Building Life Cycle Tool,  check out the <a href="https://lifecycle.maalka.com/#/usecase">use case</a> In addition, we have prepared [a video tutorial](http://xxxxx) to help.

+The following list includes all data points included with the Open-source Life-cycle tool

 ### Building parameters ###